 It has the best of both worlds.
-It takes the minimalist, clean and content centric approach of flat design without being boring or ambiguous.
+It takes the minimalist, clean and content-centric approach of flat design without being boring or ambiguous.

 Also, the realism of elements that skeuomorphism advocates is implemented in a better way.
 Instead of merely making objects look real, they are made to feel real through physics-guided animations.
-This results in an immerse user experience.
+This results in an immersive user experience.

 The best way to describe it is by its name itself, hence the Superman analogy in the title- It isn’t flat, it isn’t skeuomorphic, it’s Material Design.